FDK tutorial (part 2)¶

 You can see representative samples of the original images below.

-Converting the image files (First try)
+Converting the image files (First try)¶

 The sample data is stored in pgm format, in the pgm subdirectory.
-However, the recommended format for use with the fdk program is the pfm format.
+However, the recommended format for use with the fdk command is the pfm format.
 So our first step is to convert the file format to pfm format.

 If you look in the matlab directory, you will see a conversion script called pgm_to_pfm.m.
 Before running it, let’s look at its contents: